-- 5 not an issue.
+- 5 in summer, which, however, could not be explained by the relatively shallow active layer thickness of 68 cm at their study site.
+Kula et al. (2018) described seasonal HVSR variability at a seismic station in southern Svalbard.
+Since a permanent station was used with 100 Hz sampling, higher frequencies were being resolved than possible at KBS and instrument coupling was not an issue.
 However, similar to our results, the authors acknowledged that low-frequency HVSR peaks (e.g., at 12 Hz) and overall seasonal HVSR amplitude increase is due to wind noise and/or human activity at the research station in summer.
-They also described a peak, but not gliding as in our case, emerging in June at 40 Hz close to the Nyquist frequency accompanied by a minimum at 30-35 Hz which they attribute to active layer thawing.
-The observations of both previous studies support our conclusion that HVSR interpretation must be done carefully as strong HVSR peaks or amplitude increases in general are not - 10 necessarily related to shallow structural changes, although they appear seasonally.

-A station network allows to pursue different approaches than simply applying the single-station HVSR method.
-Beside twostation noise interferometry to measure seismic velocity changes (James et al., 2017), array analysis also allows to measure the frequency-dependent ratio of Rayleigh and Love waves on the horizontal components (3c-MSPAC, Köhler et al., 2007) and to analyze noise directionality through array beamforming (Ohrnberger et al., 2004).
-However, the minimum inter-station

-- 15 spacing must be carefully adapted to the frequency range to be resolved.
-Since our array geometries were designed to detect and locate calving events between 1 and 10 Hz, we cannot use these array methods due to spatial aliasing and lacking wavefield correlation at frequencies higher than 10 Hz.
+They - 10 also described a peak, but not gliding as in our case, emerging in June at 40 Hz close to the Nyquist frequency accompanied by a minimum at 30-35 Hz which they attribute to active layer thawing.
+The observations of both studies support our conclusion that HVSR interpretation must be done carefully as strong HVSR peaks or amplitude increases in general are not necessarily related to shallow structural changes, although they appear seasonally. - A station network allows to pursue different approaches than simply applying the single-station HVSR method.
+Beside two-15 station noise interferometry to measure seismic velocity changes (James et al., 2017), array analysis also allows to measure the frequency-dependent ratio of Rayleigh and Love waves on the horizontal components (3c-MSPAC, Köhler et al., 2007) and to analyze noise directionality through array beamforming.
+However, the minimum inter-station spacing must be carefully adapted to the frequency range to be resolved.
+Since our array geometries were designed to detect and locate calving events between 1 and 10 Hz, we cannot use these array methods due to spacial aliasing and lacking wavefield correlation at frequencies - 20 higher than 10 Hz.
 A more adequate station setup would potentially allow to differentiate between effects of changes in Love wave contribution, noise sources, and propagation medium on HVSR variability.
-We tried ambient noise interferometry between our array stations as well.
-However, we encountered lack of waveform correlation due to too large - 20 inter-station distances and locally uncorrelated noise at frequencies higher than 10 Hz.
-Hence, no seasonal velocity changes related to the active layer could be measured such as successfully done by James et al. (2017).
+We also tried ambient noise interferometry between our array stations as well.
+However, we encountered as well lack of waveform correlation due to too large inter-station distances and locally uncorrelated noise at frequencies higher than 10 Hz.
+Hence, no seasonal velocity changes related to the active layer or temperature variations above the isothermal part of the permafrost could be measured such as successfully done - 25 by James et al. (2017) and Albaric et al. (in prep.).

+For better discriminating the causes of HVSR variability, analysis could be restricted to seismic records of a particular localized, repeating, and directional noise source.
+Furthermore, observations within longer time periods are essential to validate HVSR seasonality.
+However, since the permanent station KBS has a lower sampling rate, we cannot resolve the relevant frequency range.
+Furthermore, since KBS is located within a concrete shelter within the permafrost, active layer variability

+30 should not significantly affect HVSRs at short wavelengths that do not sense the surrounding medium.
+This is in agreement with lacking HVSR seasonality close to 20 Hz (Fig. A2).
+However, this might be different if a dominant contribution of seismic signals with longer wavelengths exists.
+In fact, we observe such a signal at KBS and explore its potential to resolve active layer changes in the following section.